 Diversify everything – your sources of traffic, your sources of income, your content.
 Always learn new things and adapt your blog to the needs of your readers and changing social media trends.

 How do you manage all of your personal and business activities?

-I’m a great example of what not to do when working from home, because I’m constantly on the verge of burnout.
+I’m a great example of what not to do when working from home because I’m constantly on the verge of burnout.
 I work all hours of the day and I work while on vacation.
 It’s strange, but I enjoy working too much to take a vacation from it completely.
-So when I’m on vacation, I still work but just less hours than normal.
+So when I’m on vacation, I still work fewer hours than normal.
 I’m trying to find more balance by not working on the weekend, but the truth is I’m a slave to the content and if I know about a hot new freebie then I’m going to take the time to post it.

 Thanks to Heather Hernandez of Freebies 4 Mom for sharing her story!